September 17, 1928– Roddy McDowall:

 “I have too many friends.
 I know too much, I couldn’t.”

-McDowall has a star on the Hollywood Walk Of Fame at 6632 Hollywood Boulevard, plus there is an honorary rose garden on the grounds of the Motion Picture And Television Fund with a statue of him in costume and makeup from Planet Of The Apes.
+McDowall has a star on the Hollywood Walk of Fame near World of Wonder’s offices, plus there is an honorary rose garden on the lovely grounds of the Motion Picture And Television Fund with a statue of him in costume and makeup from Planet Of The Apes.